flarebyte/baldrick-rebec/PROPOSAL_PG_ONLY.md

 1) Code path switch (feature flag)
    - Add a config flag `features.pg_only = true` to use PG code paths in parallel with OS for a short transition.
 2) Schema
-   - `rbc admin db init` creates the content table and FTS index if missing (no vector).
+   - `rbc db init` creates the content table and FTS index if missing (no vector).
 3) Ingest
-   - `rbc admin message send` writes content to PG (dedupe by hash) and events to PG.
+   - `rbc message send` writes content to PG (dedupe by hash) and events to PG.
 4) Migration & Removal
    - If any content is in OpenSearch, provide a one‑off migration tool/command to read content by `_id` and bulk insert into PG; otherwise skip.
-   - Remove OS code, config, and docs; delete `rbc admin os ...` commands.
+   - Remove OS code, config, and docs; delete `rbc os ...` commands.
    - Remove OpenSearch from `docker-compose.yaml` and dependencies from `go.mod`.
    - Remove feature flags; PG becomes the only path.